 - Member of the editoral review board for the American Journal of Orthodontics and Dentofacial Orthopedics

 - Has reviewed for the journals Clinical Anatomy , Head and Face Medicine , the International Journal of Stomatology and Occlusion Medicine , and Journal of Orthodontic Science .

-Dr. Standerwick’s interests are with research, growth and development, temporary anchorage devices (TADS), temporomandibular joint (TMJ) dynamics, genetics and lingual braces.
+Dr. Standerwick’s is especially interested in research, growth and development, temporary anchorage devices (TADS), temporomandibular joint (TMJ) dynamics, genetics and lingual braces.
 See Publications.

-Dr. Standerwick is a member of a number of associations including the:
+Dr. Richard G. Standerwick is a member of a number of associations including the:

 - Canadian Association of Orthodontists

 - American Dental Association